6 Ways to Improve Defense and Aerospace CyberSecurity

 Not only could clinging to the old prove detrimental to national security, but many new technical solutions, such as automation and artificial intelligence, are designed to make commercial air travel safer.
 In Jabil’s recent Aerospace and Defense Manufacturing Trends survey, over half of the participants said that innovation is “critically important for their company’s ongoing business strategy."
 Download the full survey report.

 Airplanes are being fitted with artificial intelligence.
 Weapons are being upgraded with intelligence, surveillance and reconnaissance systems.
 Data is being gathered and stored in unprecedented quantities.
-But while these new capabilities are designed to increase safety and efficiency, they also open new vulnerabilities.
+But while these new capabilities are designed to increase safety and efficiency, they also open new vulnerabilities in aerospace cybersecurity.

 Governments across the world are taking action to establish and accelerate cybersecurity measures, for both the commercial and military sectors.
 In 2016, the U.S. government allotted $14 billion to enhance cybersecurity systems and prevent cyberattacks from organized criminal gangs.
 Because of the looming threat of cyberattacks on weapon programs, that same year, the U.S. government earmarked $160 million to the Energy Department’s National Nuclear Security Administration for cyber-protection of weapon programs.